HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/enable.md

 **For all deployments**

 1. Deploy the IQ backend service (`dx-iq-integrator`) and ensure it is accessible in your environment.
-For more information, refer to [Installing IQ backend services](../installation/backend/index.md)
+For more information, refer to [Installing IQ](./installation/index.md)
 2. Enable Practitioner Studio.
-For more information, refer to [How to enable Practitioner Studio](../../practitioner_studio/working_with_ps/enable_prac_studio.md).
+For more information, refer to [Enabling Practitioner Studio](../practitioner_studio/working_with_ps/enable_prac_studio.md).

 **For Kubernetes and Helm-based deployments**

 1. Deploy the `hcl-dx-iq` Helm chart in your Kubernetes cluster.
 This separate Helm chart and deploys both the IQ integrator service (`dx-iq-integrator`) and the MCP server (`dx-mcp-server`) to handle communication with the AI or LLM provider.
-For more information, refer to [Installing IQ backend services](../installation/backend/index.md).
+For more information, refer to [Installing IQ backend services](./installation/index.md).
 2. Ensure you have access to modify your DX Helm chart `values.yaml` file.

 ## Enabling IQ